SabitKondakci/SabitKondakci/README.md

 ## 🌱 Skills

-I've been working as a back-end freelancer in all sorts of programming languages, ranging from Go to C# .Net, JavaScript etc. I enjoy all parts of development, appreciate most programming languages and find the freedom to use the right tool for the job a liberating, creative and rewarding experience.

 * C# .Net, JavaScript, TypeScript, Vue
 * HTML5 & CSS3, Bootstrap 5, Tailwind
 * Resftul & GraphQL API
 * Docker & Kubernetes
 * Golang, Vlang, Windows PowerShell

-## 🔭 Projects

-* I've been working on a Mail Integration&Sorting project which is currently in my private repository, I'll switch to public as soon as things get ready with CI-CD settings with Jenkins.

 ## 📚 Book Recommendations
 * [Essential COM **by Don Box**][Essential COM]